-At Healdsburg's Jordan Estate, over 900 acres—more than three-quarters of the property—remains untouched.
+At Healdsburg's 1,200-acre Jordan Estate—more than three-quarters of the property—remains untouched.
 Craggy oak trees stretch their branches over these rolling Sonoma hills, the same ones where the Pomo and Wappo Indians once hunted and foraged.

 The road through the estate ends at the winery, a French Country–style chateau painted in soft yellows and tiled in red.
 Anyone can visit.
-Anyone can tour the cellar and cask room or hike the property with a reservation.
-To spend the night as French aristocracy, though; to feast on caviar and carefully prepared, hyperlocal bites in the sumptuous private dining room and spend the night luxuriating in soft linens before a roaring fireplace?
+Anyone can tour the cellar and cask room, enjoy a Parisian-inspired food and wine pairing on the terrace, or explore the property via a Mercedes sprinter van with a reservation.
+To spend the night as French aristocracy, though—to feast on caviar and carefully prepared, hyperlocal bites in the sumptuous private dining room and spend the night luxuriating in soft linens or a clawfoot tub?
 You've gotta join the club.

 An estate tour through the 1200 acre property at Jordan Winery.(Courtesy of Jordan Winery)

 Jordan Winery's loyalty program isn't your typical winery membership.
 You don't join for shipments of their cabernet sauvignon and chardonnay.
 Instead, it's more of a rewards club where spending on tasting tours, wine, and other goodies from the gift shop earns you points towards next-level experiences that are unlocked once you spend $500.

 Chef Todd Knoll holds one of his culinary creations on a plate made from earth dug on the Jordan Estate.